 Fifth – Reward and take care of yourself

 If you’ve long coveted a large house, a fancy car, a cabin on the lake or a ski condo then work that into your financial plan.
-If it fits – do it, but if it does not then rethink it!
+If it fits do it, if it does not, then rethink it!
 The reward has to fit within the context of your plan.
 Obviously, if your new wealth is $10 million spending $5 million on a mansion might be going too far.
 Don’t let euphoria overwhelm logic – the cost is too great!

 Finally, think of your new found wealth as a “tool” to enable you to live the life you want on your terms.
 And what do we know about tools?
 They have to be maintained and handled well.
 If you manage wealth well it will meet your lifestyle needs and enable you to live the life you want.
 It won’t of itself make you happy or lead to self fulfilment but it can help you move in that direction.
 Don’t underestimate the emotional adjustments that sudden wealth will impose on you.
 Be aware of it and deal with it.
 If you need help from a life coach or emotional therapist, get it.
 Don’t hesitate.
 Everyone who experiences sudden wealth typically goes through an adjustment period.
 It’s not you – it’s the money and everyone struggles with it.
 Don’t try to go it alone.
-Consider joining groups like Tiger 21 or others that offer support for people of sudden wealth to provide help with the many issues that come with this life change.
+Consider joining groups like Tiger 21 or others that offer support groups for people of sudden wealth to provide support for the many issues that come with this life change.

 Get the help you need and let the new found wealth help you live the life you want!